likeabird43/ai-generated-mlpipeline-audit/README.md

 ### Interpretation

-* **Evaluation failure reproduced**
+* Evaluation failure reproduced
-  → SMOTE before CV inflates performance

-* **Correction reveals reality**
+* Correction reveals true performance
-  → performance drops sharply

-* **Label sensitivity**
-  → different definitions produce different conclusions
+* Results highly sensitive to label definition

 > The model is not learning “hit songs,”
-> but is highly sensitive to how the target is constructed.
+> but reacting to how the target is constructed.

----

-### Robustness to Label Definition

-Across both ChatGPT and Claude:

-* PR-AUC remains low (~0.05–0.26)
-* Feature importance is unstable
-* Results depend strongly on label definition

-> There is no stable predictive signal — only label-dependent behavior.

 ---